Welcome to the sixth post in the Ultimate Guide to Homeschooling Styles series! Click here to view the rest of the series.

 A Waldorf curriculum is in the process of being written and submitted to ACARA-you can download the approved scope and sequence from Steiner Education Australia to assist with your application and planning.
 This curriculum enables the requirements of the National Curriculum to be met while retaining the Steiner philosophy and approach.

-*November 2016 update – The Steiner curriculum has been approved.
+*Update – The Steiner curriculum has been approved.
 The HEA in Queensland are happy to accept it as a base for a homeschooling plan.
 Just make sure you include evidence of how you will tailor it to suit your child’s specific needs.

 Understanding Waldorf Education: Teaching from the Inside Out – Jack Petrash